jlnevill/Lens-Tools-and-LUA/README.md

 Two xml files, one for new XCD lenses and the other for the Sigma 17-40 f1.8 on Fuji X system (although not strictly needed, as Darktable reads the embedded data of the Sigma lens).

+A Blur Comparison Tool, A multi-lens blur disc and depth-of-field comparison tool that plots sensor-normalised blur against subject distance for any combination of focal length, aperture, and sensor format.

 All are offered "as-is", I hope you find them useful!